Chymyst/chymyst-core/docs/chymyst01.md

 1. The JD which is being logged: `Join{counter + decr => ...; counter + incr => ...}`
 Note that the JD is identified by the reactions that are defined in it.
 The reactions are shown in a shorthand notation, by listing only the input molecules.

-2. The molecules that are currently waiting in the soup at that JD, namely `Molecules: counter(98)`.
+2. The molecules that are currently waiting in the soup belonging to that JD, namely `Molecules: counter(98)`.
 In this example, there is presently only one copy of the `counter` molecule, carrying the value `98`.

-Note that the debug output is limited to the molecules bound to that JD (i.e. all molecules that are inputs in it).
+Note that the debug output is limited to the molecules that can be consumed by reactions in that JD.
+We call them molecules **bound** to that JD.
+The JD will look at the presence or absence of these molecules when it decides which reactions to start.

 ### Molecule names